Total Blocking Time (TBT)

 Lab tools

-To provide a good user experience, sites should have a TBT of less than 200 milliseconds when tested on average mobile hardware.
+To provide a good user experience, sites should strive to have a Total Blocking Time of less than 200 milliseconds when tested on average mobile hardware.